Mergers & Acquisitions – Who owns legacy data?

 - Collaboration scenarios with external supply chain partners like contract manufacturers and logistics service providers

 The right strategy to data retention can help avoid fines, saving both the seller and the buyer millions of dollars.
 Not to mention, saving companies from the potential negative impacts on image and reputation.
-An industry-typical example is a product recall down to patient level: It is important that both companies are properly prepared to provide a full batch genealogy including all manufacturing and distribution records, in the worst case, even if the impacted batches were manufactured years ago in the legacy environment.
+An industry-typical example is a product recall down to patient level.
+It is important that both companies are properly prepared to provide a full batch genealogy including all manufacturing and distribution records, even if the impacted batches were manufactured years ago in the legacy environment.
 Providing such data can be simple, if all legacy systems and all data records are transitioned to the buyer (transition of the complete ownership of a company), but can be highly complex if only specific product lines, products or manufacturing sites are acquired, and critical data cannot be easily extracted, validated, and migrated into the buyer’s systems.